odraghi/setup-debian-for-kubernetes/README.md

 bash install_kubernetes.sh
 ```

-Or as a privileged user
+Or as a un-privileged user
 ```bash
 sudo bash install_kubernetes.sh
 ```